 We started with paddling a few days over the Lake Inari, sleeping in the multiple huts that we had on our own in late September.
 The nights were already freezing and therefore we basically had zero mosquitos.
 I brought my packraft - which is not the best idea for paddling a lake like the Inari but still works with enough physical investments.

-OSM has some of the huts on the lake already registered – way better information you can find on the retkikartta.fi webpage as well as the official website.
+OSM has some of the huts on the lake already registered, but way better information you can find on the retkikartta.fi webpage as well as the official Inari website.
 Canoes can be rented easily in the town of Inari.

-Afterwards, we did a small but amazing 2-day hike to a wilderness church close to the lake – check out this link here and find the trail to the wilderness church.
+Afterwards, we did a small but amazing 2-day hike to a wilderness church close to the lake.
 In case you bring your packraft, you can start in the town of Inari, hike up to the church and then head to the lake in order to raft back into town.